hewison-chris/agora-cl-docs/website/docs/faq.md

 #### What is balance and what is effective balance?

-Your validator balance is the actual amount of ETH you have from being a validator in Ethereum.
+Your validator balance is the actual amount of BOA you have from being a validator in Ethereum.
 It can go up or down every epoch depending on your participation.
 Effective balance is a bit different.
 It is a value that lags behind your actual balance and is used exclusively to determine rewards and penalties for your validator.
 It has a max value of 32ETH, but your regular balance is uncapped.
 You can read more about the purpose of effective balance in this excellent post by Attestant [here](https://www.attestant.io/posts/understanding-validator-effective-balance/).

 import {RequestUpdateWidget} from '@site/src/components/RequestUpdateWidget.js';